Professional Immigration Services

 - The position being offered to the professional foreign worker is one which requires, as a minimum, a bachelor’s degree in a specific field of study for entry into that position;

-- The foreign worker has a bachelor’s degree or the equivalent in that specific field of study;
+- The foreign worker has a bachelor’s degree or the equivalent in that specific field of study

-- The U.S. Company must make the following attestations: (i) the foreign worker will not be treated differently from U.S. workers, (ii) the U.S. company will pay the employee at least the prevailing wage for the position offered, (iii) there is no strike or lockout in that position and (iv) appropriate notification has been given to other employees or bargaining unit (the labor conditions attestation); and,
+- The U.S. Company must make the following attestations: (i) the foreign worker will not be treated differently from U.S. workers, (ii) the U.S. company will pay the employee at least the prevailing wage for the position offered, (iii) there is no strike or lockout in that position and (iv) appropriate notification has been given to other employees or bargaining unit (the labor conditions attestation)

 - There is a cap on the number of new H-1B visas available in each year.
 For fiscal year 2008 and 2009, the cap was reached 6 months prior to the first day of that respective fiscal year.

-- Australian specialty occupation workers (E-3) Visas are similar to the H-1B Visas discussed above except that they are only available for persons who are citizens of Australia.
+Similar to the H-1B Visas discussed above except that they are only available for persons who are citizens of Australia.
 Although there is an annual cap of 10,500 new E-3 visas which may be issued in a fiscal year, this cap has not yet been met.

 - The U.S. Company is a branch, subsidiary, affiliate or parent of foreign company operating outside the United States;